mtxadmin/zabbix/DFS-R/README.md

 4. Run created task and see that status changed to Ready and Last Run Result is (0x0)

-5. Check that zabbix server correctly receives data (see Latest data, Hosts: your host, Name: AD)
+5. Check that zabbix server correctly receives data (see Latest data, Hosts: your host, Name: DFS)